Teambook for Resource Managers

 You can quickly see:

-- Heatmaps showing who is overworked or underutilized
+- Who is overworked or underutilized

 - Project burn to track remaining hours against budget